DevExpress/testcafe/docs/articles/documentation/extending-testcafe/browser-provider-plugin/browser-provider-methods.md

 async init ()
 ```

+For example, the [Nightmare browser provider](https://github.com/ryx/testcafe-browser-provider-nightmare) uses this method to create a Nightmare instance.

 ### dispose

 Performs cleanup actions for the provider data.
 This method is called before the `testcafe` process is finished.